xuankimtran/docs-1/pages/katalon-studio/docs/desired-capabilities-at-runtime.md

 description:
 ---

-Desired capabilities configured at project settings are applied at the project level.
+Desired capabilities configured in project settings are applied at the project level.
 You can also use desired capabilities at the test case level by passing desired capabilities to the test script.
-## Pass Desired Capabilities at Runtime for WebUI Testing
+## Pass desired capabilities at runtime for WebUI Testing

 To apply desired capabilities at runtime, place the following sample code before the test script.
 This also overrides the desired capabilities predefined in project settings.